idontnow/installers-4-lutris/star-wars-droidworks/README.md

 **TIPS & TRICKS / KNOWN ISSUES & SOLUTIONS**

 Game may require manual tweaking in order to run properly, depending on your setup.
 What worked for me on CachyOS was enabling Gamescope inside the Lutris System options for the game.
-I used the Fullscreen (default) Window mode and set Game Resolution to 1280x1024.
+I used the Fullscreen (default) Window mode.
 It is also known that this game "suffers from timing issues that cause the in-game clock to run slightly fast and the physics to malfunction (especially on inclines)".
 Forcing VSync to be ON remedies this issue, but does not fix it completely (https://www.pcgamingwiki.com/wiki/Star_Wars:_DroidWorks#Fix_color_depth).

 **NOTE:** install.iss is an InstallShield setup component that allows to silently install the game in the background to a default directory.